Guardians vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Guardians Recent Betting Performance

-- Over the past 10 games, the Guardians have been favored just once and lost that contest.
+- Over the past 10 games, the Guardians have been favored twice and split those games 1-1.

 Read More About This Game